Favourite Links

 Alistair Cooke's Letter From America

 This long running radio programme provided an insight into American culture and thinking.
-Since his death several other speakers, mainly journalists, have filled the same slots on BBC Radio 4 with similar comment.
+I often listened to it on Sunday mornings.
+Since his death several other speakers, mainly journalists, have filled the same slots on BBC Radio 4 with similar commentary.

 Alistair Cooke - Obituary